 Visit the following links to see if you are eligible to apply.
 Details differ by educational system.

-Eligibilities and Admissions Requirements
+Eligibilities Criteria Admissions Requirements by Educational System

 2. Know your application schedule and deadline

-There are three application periods per year: One for April entry and two for September entry.
-Applicants must choose one of the three as they are not allowed to apply for more than one application period per year.
+There are three application periods per year: One is for April entry and two are for September entry.
+Applicants must choose one period, as they are not allowed to apply more than once per year.
 Whoever wishes to reapply must wait at least one year.
-Type B applicants may not apply in the first application period for September entry.

 Application Schedule